 2. Gift Card With Purchase

 Occasionally a retailer will give you a gift card with a purchase, which effectively makes that item cheaper.
 However, you still have to pay the whole price up front.
-This is most common with Apple products, but sometimes you see this on camera deals as well.

 They are doing this on their own dime, trying to get your business and betting on the fact that when you come back to use your gift card, you’ll spend more.